-In this article, we’ll discuss 20 scientifically backed health benefits of celery with its potential side effects.
+However, celery is more than just a low-calorie snack; it’s a nutritional powerhouse packed with vitamins, minerals, and unique plant compounds.
+In this article, we’ll discuss 18 amazing health benefits of celery with its potential side effects.
 Additionally, we will discuss some of the best ways to incorporate it into your diet for optimal benefits.

 What is Celery?